 Please feel free to reach out to any of us if there are any questions!

-A semantic data model makes Caosdb very flexible!
-This does not only mean that the data structures can be adjusted any time by the user, but also that it is easy to extend the data stored in Caosdb.
-Thus Caosdb grows with you needs!
+A semantic data model makes LinkAhead very flexible!
+This does not only mean that the data structures can be adjusted any time by the user, but also that it is easy to extend the data stored in LinkAhead.
+Thus LinkAhead grows with your needs!

-Caosdb is designed in a way that allows to integrate Caosdb into existing workflows in a minimally invasive fashion.
+LinkAhead is designed in a way that allows to integrate LinkAhead into existing workflows in a minimally invasive fashion.
 It is open source, can be extended and has no closed or restricted intefaces or data formats.

 The semantic solution for FAIR data management

 LinkAhead is a software toolbox for data management.
 Its focus lies on managing data in dynamic environments of research and development where changes are too frequent or projects are too small to bear the great cost of implementing a traditional specialized and but inflexible data management system.
 The research data management system (RDMS) CaosDB uses a semantic data model that allows to grow and change in those dynamic environments!CaosDB was developed in the Biomedical Physics Group at the Max Planck Institute for Dynamics and Self-Organization in Göttingen and was published as open source software!
 The best way to start is to see it in action: There is a demo hosted by IndiScale GmbH: Try out the live demo